 I am currently accepting hard-working, quantitative-minded graduate students interested in studying couple well-being and/or relationship dynamics in families.

 An exploration of parent-child relationships, with a concentration from infancy through adolescence.
 An examination of theoretical and research perspectives of parent-child relationships and the practical application of those perspectives.
-Prerequisite: PSYCO 223.Winter Term 2021
+Not to be taken if credit received for HECOL 310.
+Prerequisite: PSYCO 223.Winter Term 2022

 Using binationally representative data from 615 couples in the United States and Canada, The Couple Well-Being Project explores a strong relationality model of individual and relationship flourishing (Galovan & Schramm, 2018) stemming from the philosophies of Martin Buber and Emmanuel Levinas.
 While accounting for background influences (e.g., socioeconomic status, racial and cultural background), existing relationship factors (e.g., current relationship quality), external support (e.g., elevation from others), personal states (e.g., stress), contextual challenges (e.g., trials), and individuals’ ethical responsiveness, the project explores how virtues and character traits (e.g., humility, compassion, positivity) and positive relationship-specific applications (e.g., gratitude, forgiveness, affection) contribute to individual and relationship flourishing.